RobinSchmidt/RobsClapStuff/ReadMe.md

 baseclass for instrument plugins with convenient hooks for handling noteOn/Off events and to show how to implement GUIs and maybe to show how to use some of the more advanced features of CLAP such as polyphonic parameter modulation.
 I also want to make a suite of small, GUI-less plugins (like the MDA or Airwindows suites) which should, among other things, include Open303.
+The VST version of Open303 was a subclass of AudioEffectX.
+The CLAP version will be a subclass of some class of my "mini-framework" which I really needed to have in place before I could even attempt to port Open303 to CLAP.
 The plugins should all live in a single library such that their common code is shared.
 That will be very space efficient.
 But that will probably happen in my main repo where I have access to my full DSP library.